SpongeBob SquarePants: Plankton Rising Review

 What is Plankton Rising?

-SpongeBob SquarePants: Plankton Rising is a card and dice game set in the popular world of SpongeBob SquarePants.
+SpongeBob SquarePants: Plankton Rising is a cooperative card game set in the popular world of SpongeBob SquarePants.
 Your goal in the game is to prevent Plankton from figuring out the Krabby Patty secret formula.

 SpongeBob SquarePants: Plankton Rising is published by The Op.
 This game uses the same core system found in Thanos Rising and the other games in The Op’s Rising series.